 Westwater is on the faculty of Movement Research, and serves on its Artist Advisory Council.
 From 2000-2019, she taught choreography, composition, improvisation, and dance history at Sarah Lawrence College.
 Through workshops, talks, and writings she has explored the intersections of art and society at UC Berkeley, University of Michigan, and University of California Los Angeles, among many other colleges and universities.
-In 2018 she presented scholarly research at the annual conference of Dance Studies Association in Malta.
+She has presented scholarly research at Dance Studies Association conferences in the U.S., Norway, and Malta.

 Westwater received an MFA from Sarah Lawrence where she was awarded the Bessie Schönberg Scholarship, and a BA from William and Mary where she studied political economy and dance.
 Dedicated to advancing the working conditions of artists, as a founding member of Dancers Forum she co-authored The Compact.